Is making a difference what matters to you most?

 Wilson Scholars are provided with a scholarship that covers full institutional costs for four years as well as a $10,000 Experiential Learning Fund (ELF) to be utilized throughout their time at Appalachian.
 The Wilsons Scholars are able to tailor the use of their funds to personal experiences that give them the opportunity to learn through service projects related to their passions.
 From going abroad or conducting research, to working with faculty or attending workshops, the Wilson Scholars have individualized their scholarships to match their personal passions.

 The Wilson Scholars push the boundaries of the classrooms into remote neighborhoods in North Carolina's cities and into the barren fields of the coastal plains.
-Wilson Scholars find better ways to protect our state's natural resources, find ways to close the achievement gap, and create jobs.
+Wilson Scholars find better ways to protect our state's natural resources, find ways to close the achievement gap, and create sustainable jobs.
 They may even find a way to make health care more affordable.
 In all things, they make a difference.

 Wilson Scholars have utilized their ELF funds to experience many different things over the course of thier college careers.
 From involvement in dance festivals to Non-Governemntal Organizations, these scholars are making a difference across the globe.